Intervening to Learn and Compose Causally Disentangled Representations: Introduction

-\paragraph{Contributions} Our main contributions can be summarized as follows: \begin{enumerate} \item We introduce a simple module that can be attached to the head of an existing decoder block to learn concept representations by splitting each concept into a tensor slice, where each slice represents an interventional context in a reduced form structural equation model (SEM).
-This module can be attached to the head of any decoder block and trained end-to-end. \item We conduct experiments on disentanglement and OOD generation on several benchmark datasets (3DIdent, CelebA, MNIST) as well as controlled simulations.
-To this end, we introduce a simple simulated visual environment for testing disentanglement and OOD generation.
-This allows us to carefully test different ablations under controlled settings. \item To illustrate the adaptivity of our module to different architectures, we include experiments with several different VAE architectures including NVAE \citep{vahdat2020nvae}. \end{enumerate} As a matter of independent interest, we prove an identifiability result under concept interventions, and discuss how the proposed architecture can be interpreted as an approximation to this model.
-Full technical proofs are deferred to the appendix.
+\paragraph{Contributions} More specifically, we make the following contributions: \begin{enumerate}[itemsep=-4pt] \item We introduce a \emph{context module} that is attached to a decoder to learn concept representations by splitting each concept into a tensor slice, where each slice represents an interventional context in a reduced form structural equation model (SEM).
+This module can be attached to any decoder and trained end-to-end or fine-tuned (Figure~\ref{fig:main}). \item We evaluate this module through quantitative and qualitative experiments on OOD generation, which is distinct from and significantly more challenging than OOD reconstruction as in prior work \citep[e.g.][]{xu2022compositional,mo2024compositional,montero2022lost,schott2022visual}.
+We perform experiments on OOD generation on several real datasets as well as carefully controlled simulations. \item We illustrate the adaptivity of our module to different architectures \citep[including NVAE,][]{vahdat2020nvae} and against multiple ablations that control model capacity, data contexts, training protocols, and hyperparameters, ensuring that any differences in performance are directly attributable to the context module. \item We fine-tune existing, pre-trained models after attaching the context module, giving substantial computational savings compared to end-to-end training while improving the learned representations and lending OOD generation abilities to pre-trained models. \end{enumerate} As a matter of independent interest, we prove an identifiability result under concept interventions (Theorem~\ref{theorem:ident}), and discuss how the proposed architecture can be interpreted as an approximation to this model.
+We also introduce \texttt{quad}, a simple simulated visual environment for evaluating causal disentanglement, compositional abilities, and OOD generation.
+Due to space limitations, full technical proofs, along with detailed literature review and experimental details, can be found in the appendix.